 The relationship of the geometric primitives used to represent a feature are described in Appendix C, clause C 2.4.

-The geometry of each feature type and the feature types referenced by it shall form a consistent geometric complex.

-Although S-121 data may use the full palette of S-100 Level 3a geometry there is a distinction between the geospatial locations represented in the implicit geometry of each feature and any documented positions (and line interpolations) associated with individual features required for documentation of positions in accordance with legal sources.
+Although S-121 data may use the full palette of S-100 Level 3a geometry there is a distinction between the geospatial locations represented in the implicit geometry of each feature and any documented positions (and line interpolations) associated with individual features required for documentation of the source data.
+Alternate descriptions of locations represented in other coordinate reference systems and Location by Text do not participate in the geometric complex defined by the Level 3a topology.

 Coordinate Reference System (CRS)